voodoorai2000/citizenbudgetapp.com/README.md

 ## Troubleshooting

+* For whatever reason, Active Admin caches `ApplicationController` instance methods in development, requiring a restart to invalidate the cache.
 * If you are getting New Relic-related exceptions when starting the Rails server or console, run `gem uninstall psych -a`.
 * If saving a record fails with no errors shown, it is likely because an association is invalid.